e4drcf/ewizardjs-docs/docs/README.md

   details: Usage of Vue.js framework simplifies the content creation.
 - title: Performant
   details: Great performance of every e-Detailer created with the use of eWizard.js.
-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: Viseven Digital Content Factory | Copyright © 2018
 ---

 # eWizard.js